roszakc/roszakc.me/docs/projectHub.md

 ### &#8594; IPv6 Firewall

-The firewall was deployed to a cluster of netBSD machines where one played the role of a "bad actor".
+The firewall was deployed to a cluster of NetBSD machines where one played the role of a "bad actor".
 The program ran as a deamon process and would filter all IPv6 packets.
-If a "bad actor" was detected, it would send the ip address to my peers in the cluster as an asynchronous event.
+If a "bad actor" was detected, it would send the IP address to my peers in the cluster as an asynchronous event.

 See the project on [GitHub](https://github.com/roszakc/ClassProjectCodeExamples/tree/master/wfw)!